“Surely all medicine practiced today is evidence-based.”

 So can EBM work in practice, and would it make any difference?
 A recent study found that regularly and systematically raising clinical questions through critically appraised topics (CATs) and best evidence topics (BETs), resulted in better patient outcomes compared to a traditional approach.
 A promising start to the evidence for the effectiveness of EBP.

 The original EBM articles gave as much importance to evidence, as to the healthcare professional’s knowledge and experience, and the patient’s value and preferences – the intersection of this Venn diagram being EBM.
-Perhaps the focus has been too much on defining evidence, and EBM may have in certain circles become more of an academic pursuit.
+Perhaps the focus has been too much on defining evidence, and EBM may have in certain circles become more of academic pursuit.
 This was never the intention, and things are changing with a new focus in recent years on implementation, knowledge translation and shared decision making.
 If the resulting new processes and tools are informative, without being overly prescriptive, then maybe there is a way in the future for all healthcare to be truly evidence-based.

 Author: Caroline Blaine